The free Dada Mail mailing list software (previously known as "Mojo Mail") works well with our servers. Dada Mail is a good alternative to Mailman if:

 Dada Mail also has an option called "Send Unsubscription Confirmation Emails (Double Opt-Out)":

 This option must be turned off.
-If it isn't, your list would violate the 2008 update to the U.S. CAN-SPAM law that requires that people can unsubscribe themselves by visiting a single Web page.
-Be sure to turn this option off if it's on.
+If it isn't, your list would violate our mailing list policies and the 2008 update to the U.S. CAN-SPAM law that requires people to be able to unsubscribe themselves by visiting a single Web page.
+(Technically speaking, that law only applies to commercial mailing lists, but it's unwise to try to argue that distinction with someone who complains.
+Many people consider a mailing list "commercial" if it includes links to any site containing any advertising, for example.)